Life and Times of Frederick Douglass: Chapters 9–13

-Chapters 14-17
+Chapters 14–17

-Captain Thomas Auld deprives his enslaved people of food and mistreats them.
-The Captain believes Douglass is spoiled and takes him to Edward Covey, a cruel man known to transform enslaved people obediently.
+Captain Thomas Auld deprives his slaves of food and mistreats them.
+The Captain believes Douglass is spoiled and takes him to Edward Covey, a cruel man known to transform slaves obediently.
 Under Covey's control, Douglass is severely whipped, overworked, and abused.
 Douglass describes Covey as a hypocritical Christian.
 One day while working in the field, Douglass collapses as he has fallen ill from all the work, and Covey believes he is lying and therefore kicks him.
 Douglass walks back to St. Michaels and begs Captain Thomas Auld not to take him back to Covey, but the Captain denies the request.
 When Douglass returns, Covey is set on whipping him; however, Douglass resists and, at times, proves to be stronger than Covey.
 The overseers never beat Douglass again after the fight.

-Chapters 18-21
+Chapters 18–21

 A year after staying with Covey, Douglass moves to William Freeland's farm, who is portrayed as less cruel than Covey.
-Douglass begins a Sunday school with other enslaved people that work with him.
+Douglass begins a Sunday school with other slaves that work with him.
 During his second year working at Freeland's farm, Douglass decided to escape and head North.
-Douglass confides in some of his fellow enslaved people who also plan to run away.
+Douglass confides in some of his fellow slaves who also plan to run away.
 However, they are betrayed and imprisoned.
 Captain Thomas Auld decides not to sell Douglass to the deep South and instead sends him to Baltimore, where he lives with Sophia Auld and Hugh.
 Douglass makes a deal with Auld, where he works elsewhere and is allowed to keep a small portion of his earnings while Auld receives the rest.

 Nevertheless, Douglass attends a Methodist camp meeting without asking his masters' permission which causes Auld to be infuriated.
-Douglass works as a dutiful enslaved person while planning his escape.
+Douglass works as a dutiful slave while planning his escape.
 Finally, he succeeds in reaching New Bedford; however, he does not give details of how he does so to protect those who help him run away.